-In an era where everything is so rush-rush and instant—especially with new music—it's refreshing sometimes to let things pass you by so you can focus on one piece of work, allowing yourself to take in every lyric and emotion that artist has lived, for a long period of time.
-Like with albums, it's good to sit with (some of) them and make them a part of your everyday life and routine, blocking out the noise of casual single drops that are often forgotten about the following day.
-As a music critic, it's rare that I get to do this, so it's not hard to get so caught up in a project that you actually forget to review it.
+In an era where everything is so rush-rush and instant, especially with new music, it's refreshing when you're able to let things pass you by so you can focus on one piece of art for a long space of time.
+Like with music, it's good to sit with certain albums and make them a part of your everyday life and routine, blocking out the noise of casual single drops that are often forgotten about the following day.
+As a music critic it's that rare I get to do this, so it's not hard to get so caught up in a project that you actually forget to review it.
 I've done that a few times—missing the hype train when it comes to certain releases—and I'm not ashamed to hold my hands up.
 But when you're sitting on an album like Travel Light, you should want to preach its gospel.

 "The Story So Far"